The True Cost of Telstra International Day Pass in Europe (2026) vs. Lotsotravel eSIM

 How we did this comparison

 Telstra International Day Pass pricing was pulled from telstra.com.au/international-roaming on 2026-05-28.
-The standard Day Pass rate for Zone 2 destinations — which includes the United Kingdom, France, Germany, Italy, Spain, and over 40 additional European countries — is $10 AUD per calendar day (midnight to midnight Australian Eastern Standard Time).
-Telstra does not publish a per-cycle ceiling on International Day Pass charges; the meter runs until the customer disables international roaming or returns to Australia.
+The standard Day Pass rate for Zone 2 destinations is $10 AUD per calendar day (midnight to midnight Australian Eastern Standard Time).
+Zone 2 covers the United Kingdom, France, Germany, Italy, Spain, and over 40 additional European countries.
+Telstra does not publish a per-cycle ceiling on International Day Pass charges.
+The meter runs until the customer disables international roaming or returns to Australia.

 The Day Pass grants access to your Australian plan's standard inclusions while overseas, subject to a 2 GB daily cap on overseas data usage.
 Customers on unlimited domestic plans receive a capped 2 GB/day while abroad.
 Customers on capped domestic plans draw from their monthly data bucket, also subject to the 2 GB/day ceiling while overseas.
 Data add-ons (2 GB for $10 AUD, valid 31 days) are available if needed.